 Kathryn W. Davis Fellowship for International Understanding Through Film

-A tireless advocate for international relations, Kathryn Davis is resolute in her conviction that mutual understanding, respect, and lasting peace cannot be realized without genuine dialogue through the sharing of ideas, cultures, and dreams.
+A tireless advocate for international relations, the late Kathryn Davis was resolute in her conviction that mutual understanding, respect, and lasting peace cannot be realized without genuine dialogue through the sharing of ideas, cultures, and dreams.
 Inspired by her lifelong efforts to create a more harmonious world, the Kathryn W. Davis Fellowship for International Understanding Through Film makes it possible for filmmakers, educators, and programmers from around the world to live, work, and teach on the JBFC campus.
 As ambassadors of their region, Fellows provide insight into the dynamics of their culture through film, media, and teaching.

 Fellows have opportunities to screen their films, lead seminars on the cinema of their region, teach courses, provide professional development, and use the Media Arts Lab’s production facilities to work on personal projects.
 Previous Fellows have come from Burkina Faso, Bosnia and Herzegovina, Israel, Spain, Iran, and Romania.
 Fellowships are competitive and awarded through an application and interview process.